JUST ANNOUNCED: Little Mix are playing Hyde Park next summer

 It’s part of a massive year for the four-piece.
 BBC One is set to launch the band’s own talent show, ‘Little Mix The Search’, in which they’ll put together groups hoping to follow in their chart-topping footsteps.
 Tickets for the gig go on sale at 9am on Thursday November 28 – be ready, because it might take some ‘Black Magic’ to get hold of a pair nearer the time.

 Little Mix play British Summer Time Hyde Park on July 4 2020.
-Check out Time Out's festival guide here.
+Check out Time Out's music hub here.